jerry2137/CityHack_2023/README.md

 ## ECG Classification using XGBoost
-The code extracted the features in  the dataset provided by MIT-BIH Arrhythmia Database(https://www.physionet.org/content/mitdb/1.0.0/), applied some data transformation, and predicted the potential risks base on the wave of the  heartbeats.
+The code extracted the features in  the dataset provided by [MIT-BIH Arrhythmia Database](https://www.physionet.org/content/mitdb/1.0.0/), applied some data transformation, and predicted the potential risks base on the wave of the  heartbeats.

 ## Requirements